CodyNicholson/Frontend_Web_Development_Notes/JavaScript/jQuery/modifyingElementsText.md

 });
 ```

-When the user inputs text into the input box, that will appear on the webpage as a result of the 'input' tag, then that input text will the value of the text of the <h1> element that is a cild of the  element with class 'articles'
+When the user inputs text into the input box, that will appear on the webpage as a result of the 'input' tag, then that input text will the value of the text of the <h1> element that is a child of the  element with class 'articles'